templatenathan/minesweep/notes.md

 ## Pomodoro 4

-🚧 initialization of the game
+✅ initialization of the game
-TODO: when a move is made, number of bombs should be shown: 3 bombs around your square.
+🚧: when a move is made, number of bombs should be shown: 3 bombs around your square.
 TODO: moves should be made until all spaces are clicked